 The ethics program offers courses in theoretical and applied ethics for Agnes Scott College students as well as an annual series of public ethics lectures.
 Each year, speakers from a variety of fields approach a single topic of ethical importance or controversy.
 The Ethics Lecture Series is supported by the James T. and Ella Rather Kirk Fund.

-The ethics program at Agnes Scott College presents its Fall 2014 lecture series:
+The ethics program at Agnes Scott College presents its 2014-15 lecture series:

 "MEANING IN LIFE"

 Thursday, April 9, 2015

 Professor David Wong, "The Authority of Moral Beauty"